hailin-du/Path-to-Data-Science/Chapter 5 Notes.md

 > Audi
 * Didn't affect the car variable
 * For Website Development purpose, we save users' usernames, then we can convert them to compare if values are matching
-* For example, John, covert to lower case, john == john (if john already exist), then reject user during the registration
+* For example, John, convert to lower case, john == john (if john already exist), then reject user during the registration

-## 5.2.3 Checking if Elements (Values) are Unequal
+## 5.2.3 Checking if Elements (Values) are Inequal
 ```python
 requested_topping = 'mushrooms'
 ```